 Materials

 We create profiles for ten target persons.
 Each profile comprises two positive sentences and three neutral sentences.
 The positive sentences are chosen in the preliminary survey.
-The abstractness of the positive sentences differs depending on the experimental condition, while the favorability of the referenced action itself is equivalent.
+The abstractness of the positive sentences differs depending on the experimental condition, while the inherent favorability of the referenced action in those sentences is equivalent.

 Measures

 Attributional confidence To rate attributional confidence for the target person, we will use seven items (e.g., “How confident are you of your general ability to predict how he/she will behave?”), each rated on a 7-point scale.
 This measure was adapted from an existing questionnaire on attributional confidence (Clatterbuck, 1979).
 The scale will be positioned beneath each question, with numerical values ascending from left to right.
-Each side of the endpoint was labeled; 1 as "I have no confidence at all" and 7 as "I have a lot of confidence."
+Each side of the endpoint was labeled; 1 as “I have no confidence at all.” and 7 as “I have a lot of confidence.”
 Refer to the actual format of the survey in the appendix.

 Attraction To assess attraction of the target person, we will employ seven items (e.g., “I would like to meet this person.”), each rated on a 7-point scale.
 This measure was adapted from Interpersonal Attraction Items (Montoya & Horton, 2004).
-To contextualize these items within our experiment, we have made adjustments by removing some items.
+To contextualize these items within our experiment, we have adjusted by removing some items.
 The scale will be positioned beneath each question.
-Numerical values of its scale were placed in ascending order from left to right.
-Each side of the endpoint was labeled; 1 as "strongly disagree" and 7 as "strongly agree".
+Numerical values of its scale will be placed in ascending order from left to right.
+Each side of the endpoint was labeled; 1 as “strongly disagree” and 7 as “strongly agree”.
 Refer to the actual format of the survey in the appendix.

 Manipulation Check Participants will answer one manipulation check item (“How abstract did you feel the profiles were?”; 7 points scale: “abstract” - “concrete” ) for each profile.
+All manipulation check items will be placed at the end of the questionnaire to avoid demand characteristics.

-DQS One item of DQS (Directed Questions Scale; Maniaci & Rogge, 2014) for each profile such as “Choose 1 in this question.” were operated in order to detect participation with paying attention (i.e., satisficers).
+DQS One item of DQS for each profile such as “Choose 1 in this question.” will be operated in order to detect participation without paying attention (i.e., satisficers).

 Data Analyses

 We will set the significance level (α) as .05 for the analyses.
-Data from participants who failed any of the DQS items will be excluded from the analysis.
+Data from participants who failed any of the DQS items will be excluded from the analyses.

 First, we will check whether our manipulation worked successfully by conducting one-tailed t-tests of the perceived abstractness of ten pairs of profiles.
-Pairs of profiles whose perceived abstractness do not differ significantly by condition will be excluded from the analysis.
+Although all pairs will be included in the hypothesis-testing analyses regardless of whether the differences in perceived abstractness of profile turn out significant, we will conduct an additional sensitivity analysis that excludes pairs of profiles whose perceived abstractness do not differ significantly by condition.

-Given the multilevel structure of the data, we will test our hypotheses using a linear mixed model (LMM) implemented in the R package “lme4” (Bates et al., 2015) and “mediation” (Tingley et al., 2014).
-To test H1, we will include abstractness (dummy variable: abstract condition = 0, concrete condition = 1) and random effects of participants as predictors, with attraction as the dependent variable.
+Given the multilevel structure of the data, we will test our hypotheses using a linear mixed model (LMM) implemented in the R package “lme4” (Bates et al., 2015), “lmerTest” (Kuznetsova et al., 2017), and “mediation” (Tingley et al., 2014).
+To test H1, we will include abstractness (dummy variable: abstract condition = 0, concrete condition = 1) and random intercepts of participants as predictors, with attraction as the dependent variable.
 If the coefficient for abstractness is significantly positive in a one-sided test, we will adopt H1.
-Only if H1 is supported, we will proceed to test H2 by conducting a multilevel mediation analysis on attraction with abstractness, random effects of participants as predictors, and attributional confidence as a mediator.
-To estimate the indirect effect, we will employ a quasi-Bayesian confidence interval (10,000 resamples).
+Regardless of whether H1 is supported, we will proceed to test H2 by conducting a multilevel mediation analysis on attraction with abstractness, random intercepts of participants as predictors, and attributional confidence as a mediator.
+To estimate the indirect effect, we will employ a quasi-Bayesian confidence interval (5,000 resamples).
 If the indirect effect becomes significant in a one-sided test (i.e., the lower bound of 90% confidence interval is above 0), we will adopt H2.

 Ethics